In medicine, it refers to distinguishing a disease or condition particular from others with similar clinical characteristics.

-The “differential diagnosis” is also used more loosely, to refer simply to a list of the most common causes of a given symptom, to a list of disorders similar to a given disorder.
+The “differential diagnosis” is also used more loosely to refer to the most common causes of a given symptom to a list of disorders similar to a given condition.

 Uses outside of medicine

-Biological taxonomists also use methods similar to those of differential diagnostic processes in medicine to identify and classify living and extinct organisms.
+Biological taxonomists also use methods similar to differential diagnostic processes in medicine to identify and classify living and extinct organisms.

-For example, after finding an unknown species, first there may be a list of all potential species, followed by discarding one by one until, optimally, only one potential option remains.
+For example, after finding an unknown species, there may be a list of all potential species, followed by discarding one by one until, optimally, only one possible option remains.

-Similar procedures can be used by plant and maintenance engineers, automotive mechanics, and used to diagnose defective electronic circuits.
+Similar procedures can be used by plant and maintenance engineers and automotive mechanics to diagnose defective electronic circuits.